 Not so long ago, people learned basic sewing skills.
 The chances are that, if you ask an older friend or relative, they will be able to show you how to patch things.
-And there is no doubt that, if you want your clothes to last as long as possible, looking after them is the best place to start.
+And there is no doubt that, if you want your clothes like your Greek apparel to last as long as possible, looking after them is the best place to start.
 But how do you make your clothes last for ever?
 We asked some experts.

 Check the seams

 It sounds obvious, but if you want your clothes to last, you need to invest in well-made garments in good-quality fabric.
 Don’t assume that expensive items are best – check for yourself.

 “The first thing to do when you’re looking at a piece of clothing is turn it inside out and pull at every piece of string you find,” says Orsola de Castro of Fashion Revolution.
 “When clothes are cheaply made, the seams are often shabby.
 If it starts to unravel – don’t buy it.”

 She suggests making sure the seam allowance on a pair of trousers or a skirt is enough to allow you to let them out and the hem is such that you could make the garment longer if you need to.
 She also advises checking that shirts have a spare button sewn in so if one falls off, you have a replacement.